 Professors: J. Ruppert - Sculpture, F. Sham - Sculpture

-Associate Professors: A. Buck-Coleman - Graphic Design/Social Practice, P. Craig - Painting/Drawing, H. Elahi - Media Arts/Art Theory/Social Practice, R. Klank - Painting/Art Theory, B. Morse - Digital Media, J. Strom - Printmaking; Graduate Director, J. Thorpe -2D Foundation/Design and Illustration
+Associate Professors: A. Buck-Coleman - Graphic Design/Social Practice, S. Collis - Digital Media/Sound; Honors Director, P. Craig - Painting/Drawing, H. Elahi - Media Arts/Art Theory/Social Practice, R. Klank - Painting/Art Theory, B. Morse - Digital Media, J. Strom - Printmaking; Graduate Director, J. Thorpe -2D Foundation/Design and Illustration

-Senior Lecturers: W. Jacobs - Undergraduate Director; 2D Foundation; (Associate Dean-ARHU), R. Weil - Art Theory/Senior Lecturer
+Senior Lecturers: W. Jacobs - Undergraduate Director; 2D Foundation/Photography, R. Weil - Art Theory

-Lecturers: L. Berns - 2D Foundation/Drawing/Art Theory, E. Conover - Painting/Drawing, L. Hoover - Painting/Drawing/Theory, S. Jones - Sculpture/Foundation/Drawing, M. Jones, Graphic Design, A. Kerns, Graphic Design, M. McLaughlin - Printmaking/Drawing/2D Foundation, N. Ratnapala - Digital Media/Video, J. Wyszomirska (Lecturer)
+Lecturers: L. Berns - 2D Foundation/Drawing/Art Theory, R. Chacey - Graphic Design, E. Conover - Painting/Drawing, L. Lewman - Painting/Drawing/Theory, M. Jones, Graphic Design, A. Kerns, Graphic Design, M. McLaughlin - Printmaking/Drawing/2D Foundation, N. Ratnapala - Digital Media/Video, J. Wyszomirska - Drawing

-Professors Emeriti: C. Demonte (Distinguished Scholar-Teacher), D. Driskell (Distinguished University Professor), M. Humphrey – Printmaking, T. Lapinski, R. Lozner - Graphic Design
+Professors Emeriti: C. Demonte (Distinguished Scholar-Teacher), D. Driskell (Distinguished University Professor), M. Humphrey – Printmaking, T. Lapinski - Printmaking/Drawing, R. Lozner - Graphic Design

 The Department has a single advisor, Emily Conover (firstname.lastname@example.org).
 She makes appointments by email.
-You can call Undergraduate Administrative Assistant, Kathie Boyle (301-405-7790) if you have questions.
+You can call Undergraduate Administrative Assistant, Jennifer Flores (301-405-7790) if you have questions.
 Each second-semester sophomore and first-semester senior is required to meet with their advisor.

 Students are strongly encouraged to see their advisor in the department annually.